 The Autumn term finished on 20 December 1973.
 According to school reports, the average age for Form 3C at this time was 14 years 2 months; whilst in the Summer of 1974 it was 14 years 5 months.

 The second term began on 8 January and lasted until 10 April 1974.
-The Summer term dates are currently unclear.
+The Summer term dates were 29 April to 19 July 1974 (all term dates on this website have been confirmed and verified by David Bathurst).

 According to surviving reports, the following are the average marks from Form 3C: